-Some key symptoms of IH are feeling very sleepy during the day; experiencing sleep inertia (sleep drunkenness); and long, unrefreshing sleep.
-People living with IH still experience these symptoms despite sleeping a normal (or more than normal) amount each night.
+Some key symptoms of Idiopathic Hypersomnia are feeling very sleepy during the day; experiencing sleep inertia (sleep drunkenness); and long, unrefreshing sleep.
+People living with Idiopathic Hypersomnia still experience these symptoms despite sleeping a typical (or more than typical) amount each night.

-XYWAV is the first and only FDA-approved treatment for idiopathic hypersomnia (IH).
-It is indicated for adults living with IH.
+XYWAV is the first and only FDA-approved treatment for Idiopathic Hypersomnia.
+It is indicated for adults living with Idiopathic Hypersomnia.

-The efficacy of XYWAV was studied in 115 people aged 19-75 with IH.
-The XYWAV IH clinical trial was a double-blind, randomized withdrawal trial.
-That means all people in the clinical trial started treatment with XYWAV.
+The efficacy of XYWAV was studied in 115 people aged 19-75 with Idiopathic Hypersomnia.
+The XYWAV Idiopathic Hypersomnia clinical study was a double-blind, randomized withdrawal trial.
+That means all people in the clinical study started treatment with XYWAV.
 They all adjusted XYWAV to a stable dose (the dose that worked best for them).
 Then they were randomly assigned to continue treatment with XYWAV or switched to placebo for 2 weeks.
-Neither the clinical investigators nor the people in the trial knew who got XYWAV or who got placebo.
+Neither the clinical investigators nor the people in the study knew who got XYWAV or who got placebo.

-The most common side effects in adult patients treated with XYWAV in the idiopathic hypersomnia clinical trial included nausea, headache, dizziness, anxiety, insomnia, decreased appetite, excessive sweating (hyperhidrosis), vomiting, diarrhea, dry mouth, parasomnia (a sleep disorder that can include abnormal dreams, abnormal rapid eye movement [REM] sleep, sleep paralysis, sleep talking, sleep terror, sleep-related eating disorder, sleepwalking, and other abnormal sleep-related events), sleepiness (somnolence), fatigue, and tremor.
+The most common side effects in adult patients treated with XYWAV in the Idiopathic Hypersomnia clinical study included nausea, headache, dizziness, anxiety, insomnia, decreased appetite, excessive sweating (hyperhidrosis), vomiting, diarrhea, dry mouth, parasomnia (a sleep disorder that can include abnormal dreams, abnormal rapid eye movement [REM] sleep, sleep paralysis, sleep talking, sleep terror, sleep-related eating disorder, sleepwalking, and other abnormal sleep-related events), sleepiness (somnolence), fatigue, and tremor.
 In patients who remained on treatment, side effects tended to occur early and diminish over time.

 These are not all the possible side effects of XYWAV.
 For more information, ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 After starting XYWAV, it may take some time for you and your doctor to determine the right dose, and to see symptoms improve.
 Your doctor will decide on a starting dose.
-If needed, he or she may adjust your dose or dosing routine.
+If needed, they may adjust your dose or dosing routine.

-XYWAV oral solution contains oxybate, a CNS depressant.
+XYWAV oral solution contains oxybate, a central nervous system (CNS) depressant.
 XYWAV contains a mixture of calcium oxybate, magnesium oxybate, potassium oxybate, and sodium oxybate.
 A 9 gram/night dose contains 687 mg of calcium, 182 mg of magnesium, 642 mg of potassium, and 131 mg of sodium.
 XYWAV also contains an artificial sweetener called sucralose.
 XYWAV does not contain any ingredient made from a gluten-containing grain (wheat, barley, or rye).

-If your doctor prescribes you nightly XYWAV, he or she will give you detailed instructions on how to take your prescribed dose(s).
+If your doctor prescribes you nightly XYWAV, they will give you detailed instructions on how to take your prescribed dose(s).
 You will also receive additional materials to ensure that you understand how to prepare and take your nightly XYWAV dose(s).